Website Manager

 Game Scheduling

-Assigned by the GLL Scheduler.
+Games are assigned by the GLL Scheduler.
 Teams must use their allotted field and time.

 Weather Cancellations

-• Pre-Game: GLL Grounds Crew may cancel if the field is unsafe.
+• Pre-game: GLL Grounds Crew may cancel if the field is unsafe.

 • Notifications of cancellations will be sent via GameChanger and posted on the GLL website.